openpolicedata/openpolicedata/docs/source/documentation.md

 # OpenPoliceData

 Welcome to the *new* OpenPoliceData documentation.
 The **OpenPoliceData (OPD)** Python library is the most comprehensive centralized public access point for incident-level police data in the United States.
-OPD provides easy access to 383+ incident-level datasets for over 3500 police agencies including traffic stops, use of force, officer-involved shootings, and complaints data.
+OPD provides easy access to 383+ incident-level datasets for over 3500 police agencies.
+Types of data include traffic stops, use of force, officer-involved shootings, and complaints.
 It provides a simple interface for finding publically available data and downloading data into [pandas](https://pandas.pydata.org/) DataFrames.

 ::::{grid} 2
 :gutter: 1 2 3 4